kasper573/mp/readme.md

 # mp

-A retro, point and click, hack and slash online rpg.
+A retro, point and click, hack and slash online rpg built in [TypeScript](https://www.typescriptlang.org/).

 This is a pet project that I'm working on over the weekends over at https://www.twitch.tv/kasper_573.

-I'm doing this project for fun and to teach myself more about multiplayer game development.
+I'm doing this project for fun and to teach myself more about multiplayer game development and web development infrastructure.

 ## Stack